-- Feeders and waters NOT allowed: Fountain waters of any kind, cut plastic cups, paper ice cream container, any container that cannot be made un-spillable and to hang from the cage. - Birds must be fed and watered at least twice per day.
+- Feeders and waters NOT allowed: Fountain waters of any kind, cut plastic cups, paper ice cream container, any container that cannot be made un-spillable and to hang from the cage. - 4.
+Birds must be fed and watered at least twice per day.
 Cages must also be cleaned daily NO LATER THAN 10 a.m. - 5.
 Birds must be bathed prior to coop in day.
 Birds found dirty or infested with parasites will not be allowed to enter. - 6.
 Egg Production: An entry consists of a dozen eggs.
 Eggs should be brought to the Poultry Barn the day of judging with exhibitor tag attached. - 7.
 Poultry Science: Exhibits should be brought to the Poultry Barn the day of judging.
-Exhibitors must be present for interview during judging. - 8.
-Meat Production: Grand and Reserve Champion will be sold at the Jr. Livestock Auction.
-All other A-rated meat pens will be sold through silent auction. - All market poultry exhibitors selling through silent auction are responsible for making sure their photo is taken by noon on Monday, and included in auction display.
+Exhibitors must be present for interview during judging.

+- 8. Meat Production: Grand and Reserve Champion will be sold at the Jr. Livestock Auction.
+All other A-rated meat pens will be sold through silent auction. - 9.
+All market poultry exhibitors selling through silent auction are responsible for making sure their photo is taken by noon on Monday, and included in auction display.
 Clean up after auction and when market animals are shipped for processing is the responsibility of exhibitor. - 10.
 Exhibitor must be present to weigh in their birds and coop in their own birds. - 11.
 All exhibitors participating in market poultry project will be responsible to sign up to work the silent auction wagon, poultry pick up table, and various other duties related to the livestock sale and processing and market project birds.
 Failure to sign up and fulfill duties will result in loss of awards, premiums and right to sell. - 12.
 All exhibitors are responsible for own feed and water cups, feed and bedding (pine shavings only, no cedar). - 13.
 Judging for showmanship using one bird, any breed, sex/age. - 14.
 Judge's decisions are final. - 15.
 Some classes may be combined or split at discretion of superintendent - 16.
-Exhibition Poultry will be judged according to the American Poultry Association. - 17.
-All market exhibitors must be present (or have a representative present) when birds are picked up for processing to help with loading and to collect your supplies and equipment.
+Exhibition Poultry will be judged according to the American Poultry Association. - All market exhibitors must be present (or have a representative present) when birds are picked up for processing to help with loading and to collect your supplies and equipment. - 18.
+Poultry Association "Standard of Perfection" and the APA/ABA Youth website is a good source of poultry education information. - 19.
+It is strongly recommended that exhibitors label supplies and equipment with their initials or name. - 20.
+Sharing of club shirts for silent auction photos is prohibited.
+However, exhibitors are welcome to wear club shirts for silent auction photos. - 21.
+Market poultry exhibitors must bring proof of hatch date to check in to present to superintendent.
+Hatch date means the bird must not be hatched any earlier than the hatch date. - 22.
+All exhibition poultry must have a numbered leg band.
+Can be purchased from Cutler's Supply or online.
+Metal and zip tie bands are not allowed.